What’s the difference between gross sales vs. net sales?

 For example, a key part of sales forecasting involves setting a realistic budget.
 Based on your gross and net sales, you can see where to allocate spending, how much to allocate and where spending might not be necessary.

-It can also inform decisions about your product or service.
-If your gross sales are high but net sales indicate that one of your products is being returned more than usual, you can use this information to identify what’s wrong.
+If your gross sales are high but your net sales indicate that one of your products is being returned more than usual, you can use this information to identify the problem.
 Then, you can make changes to provide a better product or service to your customers.

 3. Run a competitive analysis